pinheirochagas/AI_scientific_writer/README.md

-# Scientific Writer Versa
+# AI Scientific Writer

 A comprehensive agentic workflow for transforming scientific transcripts into publication-ready perspective articles.

 ## Overview

-Scientific Writer Versa is a specialized AI system that transforms spoken content into high-quality scientific articles with proper citations.
+AI Scientific Writer is a specialized AI system that transforms spoken content and presentation materials into high-quality scientific articles with proper citations.
 The system implements a multi-agent workflow that handles the entire process from transcript conversion to citation management.

+## Technical Implementation

+- Built with Python 3.11 and Microsoft Azure OpenAI via UCSF Versa
+- Uses specialized models based on task requirements:
+  - Whisper-3-large for audio transcription
+  - GPT-4o-2024-08-06 for slide captioning and citation scaffolding
+  - o1-2024-12-17 for draft generation and improvements
+- Processes run on an 8-vCPU virtual machine, requiring approximately 14 minutes per complete run
+- Implements structured data validation and comprehensive error handling

 ## Workflow Architecture